 Sewing terms or vocabulary is key to becoming a successful sewist!
-Names can be confusing and challenging, especially when you are not sure their definition.
-It is helpful to know the definitions of a particular skill or technique.
+Names can be confusing and challenging, especially when you are unsure of their definition.
+It is helpful to know the explanations of a particular skill or technique.

-First, I am going to help you define common terms that you will see them pop-up in most patterns, online tutorials or a class.
-It is common for a new dress maker to become overwhelmed with information; I am going to break it all down into parts, to help ease you into the plethora of words and common phrases.
+First, I will help you define standard terms to see a pop-up in most patterns, tutorials, or classes.
+It is common for a new dressmaker to become overwhelmed with information; I will break it all into parts to help ease you into the plethora of words and common phrases.

-For this post will go over the most basic of terms; I will be posting up more in-depth mini-posts as we make this journey into the world of sewing!
+Therefore, this post will go over the most basic of terms; I will post more in-depth mini-posts as we make this journey into the world of sewing!

-When you start a new craft or hobby, you are not one-hundred percent sure what the instructions mean.
-Patterns, tutorials or what a teacher is trying to explain, do your research first, this will help keep the information you are learning.
+First, you start a new craft or hobby; you are unsure what the instructions mean.
+Also, regarding patterns, tutorials, or what a teacher is trying to explain, do your research first; this will help keep the information you are learning.

-These books below should help with getting you through some of those tough spots; They are a few of my favorite books to have on hand when sewing.
+These books below should help get you through some of those tight spots; a few of my favorite books to have on hand when sewing.
 Perfect for referring back to when you cannot figure out what to do next.

 How-To Speak Fluent Sewing by Christine Haynes – Phenomenal book!
 I recommend this to all of my sewing students.
 Quickly find definitions and examples for all the different vocabulary.
-This book is a must have in your sewing library, it is indispensable.
-As you can tell from the photo, I refer back to this book very consistently.
+This book is a must-have in your sewing library; it is indispensable.
+As you can tell from the photo, I consistently refer back to this book.

 Elementary Sewing Skills by Carolyn N.K.
-Denham; Merchant & Mills – A great technique book, if you decide to get into garment sewing.
-This book gives in-depth with easy to follow photos for basic techniques from pressing, seams, finishing and fit.
-Great addition to your library as well.
+Denham; Merchant & Mills – An excellent technique book if you decide to get into garment sewing.
+This book gives in-depth with easy to follow photos for basic techniques from pressing, seams, finishing, and fit.
+It’s a great addition to your library as well.

-Design-It-Yourself Clothes; Patternmaking Simplified by Cal Patch – The perfect book to get your feet wet with creating your patterns to fit your measurements.
+Design-It-Yourself Clothes; Patternmaking Simplified by Cal Patch is the perfect book to get your feet wet by creating patterns to fit your measurements.
 Staple garments that are flattering and easy to sew.
 Build your skills with each project and expand your knowledge of sewing clothes.
-Such a fun book and a great way to ease into creating your patterns.
+This is a fantastic book and a great way to ease into creating your patterns.

-Create The Perfect Fit by Joi Mahon – A book for those looking to alter their clothing or patterns; this book will walk you through a full bust adjustment, lengthening pants, crotch ease, sloped shoulders and more.
-Helping you get that perfect fit with a few simple changes; Joi breaks them down correctly to help you understand and keep the techniques for later use!
+Create The Perfect Fit by Joi Mahon – A book for those looking to alter their clothing or patterns; this book will walk you through a total bust adjustment, lengthening pants, crotch ease, sloped shoulders, and more.
+Helping you get that perfect fit with a few simple changes.
+Joi breaks them down correctly to help you understand and keep the techniques for later use!

-Sewing In A Straight Line by Brett Bara – Filled with smooth, straight sewing only projects to help you build confidence with your stitches.
-These are fun projects including skirts, curtains, quilts, pillows, fabric folders.
-Also techniques like shirring and belt making!
-It’s a great confidence builder, and you can make super adorable projects while learning!
+Sewing In A Straight Line by Brett Bara – Filled with smooth, straight stitching-only projects to help you build confidence with your stitches.
+These fun projects include skirts, curtains, quilts, pillows, and fabric folders.
+Also, techniques like shirring and belt making!
+It’s a great confidence builder; you can make super adorable projects while learning!

-Below are a few other more technical books, they are great to have on your bookshelf, and we will get more in-depth with these books at a later point in this series.
+Below are a few more technical books; they are fantastic to have on your bookshelf, and we will get more in-depth with these books later in this series.

 Sewing 101; Basics – Terms to Know

-Sewing Terms are easy to learn and needed when trying to explain a success or issue in sewing a project.
-The easiest way to get help from online groups or other that sew in your community is to know the specific terms, that way you can explain precisely why you are requesting needing help.
+Sewing Terms are easy to learn and needed when explaining a successor issue in a project.
+The easiest way to get help from online groups or others that sew in your community is to know the specific terms; that way, you can explain precisely why you are requesting support.

-Seam: When two or more pieces of fabric sewn together, a seam is created.
+Seam: When two or more pieces of fabric are sewn together, a suture is created.

 Stitch Length: The length of a stitch – from where it begins and to where it ends.
 Usually measured in millimeters.
-Most common stitch length is between 2.5 – 3.0.
+The most common stitch length is between 2.5 – 3.0.

 Stitch Width: The width of a stitch from side to side of the center point.
 Depending on your machine model, this can also change the position of the needle when you are on a straight stitch.

-Backstitch: Reversing over a straight stitch by a few stitches provides a back stitch, sometimes also called a lockstitch.
+Backstitch: Reversing over a straight stitch by a few stitches provides a backstitch, sometimes called a lockstitch.

-Basting Stitch: A straight stitch with a long stitch length 4.0 or higher, usually this stitch does not include a back stitch.
+Basting Stitch: A straight stitch with a long stitch length of 4.0 or higher.
+Usually, this stitch does not include a backstitch.

-Stay-Stitching: A straight stitch, of regular of slightly shorter stitch length, sewn inside of the seam allowance around the curve of a cut pattern piece.
+Stay-Stitching: A straight stitch of regular or slightly shorter stitch length, sewn inside of the seam allowance around the curve of a cut pattern piece.

 Edge Stitching: Edge stitching is a straight stitch sewn very close to the finished edge of the fabric.